 Super Studds, Brownskin Showgirls and Challenging Identities- My Artist Journey.

 From making film to writing lyrics to painting on a blank canvas, I am at peace in the world when I am creating.
-A writer, visual artist and documentary filmmaker, I come from a family of artists and musicians from Los Angeles, CA. As a kid, all I ever wanted to do was go to the movies, play my new records and delight in the freshest album art while memorizing the verses to my favorite songs.
+An artist and documentary filmmaker, I come from a family of artists and musicians from Los Angeles, CA. As a kid, all I ever wanted to do was go to the movies, play my new records and delight in the freshest album art while memorizing the verses to my favorite songs.

 Today, filmmaking is my chosen form of self-expression because it allows me to mix all the mediums I’ve come to love.
 As a documentarian, I am able to explore the world, meet interesting people, and be a part of the telling of amazing, real stories that will inspire future generations to come.
 My goal is to uncover unique stories from unknown subcultures and entertain audiences with dazzling shows and engaging narratives while exploring different themes, forms and techniques.